What is an Energy Assessment?

 Blower Door Testing

-To get the most out of your home energy assessment, your contractor will ask for your home's last 12 months of utility usage.
+To get the most out of your home energy assessment, your HPC will ask for your home's last 12 months of utility usage.
 By knowing how much energy your home uses, your contractor can see how your home compares to similar homes in the area and develop a cost-effective plan to help lower your utility bills.
 If you are a Duke Energy customer, you can download your utility data (and pay your bill online) from Online Services for Ohio customers and Online Services for Kentucky customers.

 Energy Assessment Report